 2007–2010 | Seoul KOREA

-The adjacent new building is isolated from the renovated tower and is framed in structural steel with concrete on metal deck slabs.
+The new wing is structurally isolated from the renovated tower and is framed in steel with concrete on metal deck slabs.
 A cast-in-place concrete basement structure provides 5 levels of parking below the new wing.